Invariant connections and PBW theorem for Lie groupoid pairs: Equivariant principal bundles

-We will need a notion of connection on equivariant principal bundles.
 The connection forms defined below are natural extensions of those on usual principal bundles with structure group, and on principal bundles with structure groupoid.
 To define them, let us first explain some notation.

 If $\L\times_M P\to P$ is a left action on a map $P\to M$, there is an induced $T\L$-action on $TP$ simply obtained by applying the tangent functor.
 We will write $\generic\cdot p$ for the action of $\generic\in \L$ on $p\in P$, and $u\cdot X$ for the action of $u\in T\L$ on $X\in TP$, whenever defined.
 We use the same notation for a right action $P\times_N\U\to P$, and write $p\cdot \genericU$ for the action of $\genericU\in \U$ on $p\in P$, and $X\cdot v$ for the action of $v\in T\U$ on $X\in TP$, whenever defined.
 The zero vector at a point $p\in P$ is denoted by $0_p$.
 Recall that $T^lP$ is the subbundle of $TP$ of vectors tangent to the $l$-fibers, $T^lP=\ker Tl$, and similarly for $T^\pi P$.